vaddi/ATM-Arduino-Temperature-Mailer-Daemon/README.md

 # ATM Arduino Temperature Mailer Daemon #

-A simple Controller for a Terrarium.
-Powerd by ATMega2560
+A simple Controller for a Terrarium that send Mails if anything went wrong.
+Powerd by a ATMega2560 Board.
+For more Information Read the Handbook (https://github.com/vaddi/ATM-Arduino-Temperature-Mailer-Daemon/raw/master/doku/ATM_Handbuch.pdf)

 ## Dependencies ##